2020 Twitter account hijacking: Method of attack

-Perpetrators
+Investigation

 The FBI announced on July 16 it was launching an investigation into the scam, as it was used to "perpetuate cryptocurrency fraud", a criminal offense.
 The Senate Select Committee on Intelligence also planned to ask Twitter for additional information on the hack, as the committee's vice-chair Mark Warner stated "The ability of bad actors to take over prominent accounts, even fleetingly, signals a worrisome vulnerability in this media environment, exploitable not just for scams but for more impactful efforts to cause confusion, havoc and political mischief".
 The UK's National Cyber Security Centre said its officers had reached out to Twitter regarding the incident.

 Security researcher Brian Krebs corroborated with TechCrunchs source and with information obtained by Reuters, that the scam appeared to have originated in the "OGUsers" group.
 The OGUsers forum ("OG" standing for "original gangsters") was established for selling and buying social media accounts with short or "rare" names, and according to its owner, speaking to Reuters, the practice of trafficking in hacked credentials was prohibited.
 Screenshots from the forum, show various users on the forum offering to hack into Twitter accounts at each.
 Krebs stated one of the members might have been tied to the August 2019 takeover of Twitter CEO Jack Dorsey's Twitter account.
 The OGUsers owner told Reuters that the accounts shown in the screenshots were since banned.

 The United States Department of Justice announced the arrest and charges of three individuals tied to the scam on July 31, 2020.
 A 19-year-old from the United Kingdom was charged with multiple counts of conspiracy to commit wire fraud, conspiracy to commit money laundering and the intentional access of a protected computer, and a 22-year-old from Florida was charged with aiding and abetting the international access.
 Both will be tried in the United States District Court for the Northern District of California.